Women in Community Leadership Panel Discussion

 Jill Humble is the Executive Director of Nursing and Allied Health at Treasure Valley Community College, and before that she was Dean of Nursing at Carrington College.
 In addition to her successful career in healthcare, Humble also ran for Secretary of State in 2018 and Governor of Idaho in 2014.
 Humble is outspoken in her support of women as leaders.
 “We’ve (women) done so much with families and running businesses that we’ve proven ourselves and it’s time that we’re looked at as the leaders we can be and that we already are.”

 Panelist, Randy’L Teton:

-Born and raised on the Fort Hall Reservation in Southeastern Idaho, Randy’L Teton is an active member in her community and serves on numerous tribal and historical boards.
-Teton travelled nationwide representing Sacajawea as the ‘youngest, only-living model’ on a coin at the national level.
-Currently, Teton serves as the Public Affairs Manager for the Shoshone-Bannock Tribe, building relationships and assisting tribal, state, and federal legislative issues.
-Teton received a South East Idaho Business Journal “Twenty under 40” award in 2016, served as the Tribes Ambassador as Miss Shoshone-Bannock in 2002-03, received the Idaho Hometown Hero Medal Award in 2017 that recognizes significant dedication and achievement to the Southeastern Idaho community and most recently highlighted as one of the top 100 women in Idaho for the Trailblazing Women of Idaho at the Idaho State Museum/Idaho State Historical Society.
+Is a member of the Shoshone-Bannock Tribes of the Fort Hall Reservation in southeast Idaho.
+Randy’L is an active member in her community both culturally and professionally, and serves on numerous boards representing her Tribe and Native American women.
+At 23, Randy’L travelled nationwide representing Sacajawea as the youngest & only living model on US currency.
+She is the first in her family to earn a college degree and is the youngest executive level staff serving Tribal leadership.
+Currently, Randy’L is the Public Affairs Manager for the Shoshone-Bannock Tribes, which includes building relationships and assisting with tribal, state, and federal legislative issues.
+Randy’L received South East Idaho Business Journal “Twenty under 40” award and the Idaho Hometown Hero Medal Award that recognizes significant dedication and achievement to the Southeastern Idaho community.

 Panelist, Alina Rahim: